mvannes/RMovieAnalyzer/README.md

         return(scraped_stats)
     }
 ```
 The main difference between this function and the one that queries the MovieLens data is that this function sets the `is_imdb` field to `TRUE` instead of `FALSE`.
-Apart from that this one is much shorter as the actual querying logic is done in `IMDBScraper.R::scrape_imdb`.
+Apart from that, this one is much shorter as the actual querying logic is done in `IMDBScraper.R::scrape_imdb`.

+# Comparisons and Conclusions
+In this chapter we'll take a look at our gathered data, and attempt to answer our research question.

+## Points of analysis
+We'll first decided what points in our graphs are best for creating comparisons, as the start date and end date are 1995 and 2017 respectively, and we have 4 choices for each of our axis, as well as three graphs per selection, we have 4\*4\*22\*3 = 1056 possible graphs to look at.
+This seems a bit much, and will no doubt greatly increase the size of this paper.
+Instead we want to look at our graphs by answering the following questions.
+1. Which dataset has the highest ratings when using as many movies as possible?
+2. Which dataset has the highest ratings in 2017?
+3. Does the amount of votes change how high a rating is given in each dataset?
+4. Does title length have any effect on rating?
+5. Which years have the longest titles?

+During these questions we should keep in mind the shape of the graphs.
+As the size of the dataset almost always favors the MovieLens dataset, which is much bigger than the scraped data, we must instead look at the way our graphs group together.
+This will allow for a more accurate comparisont than mere numbers can, and will allow us to answer our main research question.

+## Comparisons
+### Which dataset has the highest ratings?

+#### Between 1995 - 2017

+#### In 2017

+### Does the amount of votes influence rating?

+### Does title length influence rating?

+### Which years have the longest titles?

+## Conclusion